Paleo-ecology, ethology, & physiology

 The mystery of stegosaur ‘armor’

-A model for the evolution and function of stegosaur plates, spikes, and ossicles is proposed, involving calcium storage, defense, thermoregulation, and sexual display and combat.
+A hypothetical model for the evolution and function of stegosaur plates, spikes, and ossicles is proposed, involving calcium storage, defense, thermoregulation, and sexual display and combat.

 Preprint: Saitta et al. 2025, bioRxiv